DingLyu/adversarial-game-platform/sysconfront.md

 <div align=center><img width="45%" src="img_sc/confrontationgame4.png">
 <img width="45%" src="img_sc/confrontationgame5.png"></div>

 Once all the nodes of one network are eliminated, the other network wins the game.
-The <i>hp</i> of G2 is zero.
+G1 wins the game and the <i>hp</i> of G2 is zero, as shown below:
 <div align=center><img width="80%" src="img_sc/confrontationgame6.png"></div>

 <b><i>